nomad-coe/nomad-parser-cp2k/README.md

 [cProfile](https://docs.python.org/2/library/profile.html#module-cProfile)
 which you can plug into your scripts very easily.

-# Notes for CP2K developers
+# Notes for CP2K Developers
 Here is a list of features/fixes that would make the parsing of CP2K results
 easier:
  - The pdb trajectory output doesn't seem to conform to the actual standard as